michgur/sheetzu/README.md

 - virtual cursor in insert mode
 - infinite sheet (how does this work? chunks?)
 - custom file type with styling etc.
-### Logic
-- formula engine, with cell dependency trees
-    - maybe formulas are themselves trees (basically ASTs), where literals are leaves etc.
 ### Design
 - how should motions work? specifically long-text cells
     - this is not a text editor, maybe leave that part bare-bones